dotnet/roslyn/docs/features/interceptors.md

 #### Attribute creation

-Roslyn provides a convenience API, `GetInterceptableLocation(this SemanticModel, InvocationExpressionSyntax)` for inserting `[InterceptsLocation]` into generated source code.
+Roslyn provides a convenience API, `GetInterceptableLocation(this SemanticModel, InvocationExpressionSyntax, CancellationToken)` for inserting `[InterceptsLocation]` into generated source code.
 We recommend that source generators depend on this API in order to intercept calls.

 ### Non-invocation method usages